piotr-grzegorzek/Librus-PHP/README.md

 # Librus PHP

-This project is a clone of the Librus app, implemented in PHP.
+This project is a clone of the Librus app, implemented in PHP, JS, HTML, CSS.

 ## Project Structure